 Nationwide says the process of transitioning the company to operate as an independent insurance agency carrier is complete, effective July 1.

 For the past 18 months, the Columbus, Ohio-based insurer has been working on the transition.
-The company says more than 99% of the company’s formerly captive agents have committed to joining Nationwide’s independent agency channel and continuing their relationship with the company.
+The company says more than 99% of the company’s about 2,000 formerly captive agents have committed to joining Nationwide’s independent agency channel and continuing their relationship with the company.

 Nationwide announced in 2018 that it would transition to a fully independent model.
 Since then, new written premium driven by independent agents has increased 35%, the company says.